Nuggets vs. Lakers: Odds, spread, over/under - Western Conference Finals Game 1

 In Game 1 of the Western Conference Finals, the Denver Nuggets will be looking for a win against Los Angeles Lakers.

-In this article, you can find the spread and odds across multiple sportsbooks for the Nuggets vs. Lakers matchup.
+In this article, you can take a look at the spread and odds across multiple sportsbooks for the Nuggets vs. Lakers matchup.

 Nuggets vs. Lakers Game Info